 The EA process for grasshopper management is complicated by the fact that there is very little time between requests for treatment and the need for APHIS to take action with respect to those requests.
 Surveys help to determine general areas, among the scores of millions of acres that potentially could be affected, where grasshopper infestations may occur in the spring of the following year.
-Survey data provides the best estimate of future grasshopper populations, yet environmental factors lead to certain forecasts where the specific treatment areas will be.
-Therefore examining specific treatment areas for environmental risk analysis under NEPA is typically not possible.
+There is considerable uncertainty, however, in the forecasts, so that framing specific proposals for analysis under NEPA is not possible.
 At the same time, the program strives to alert the public in a timely manner to its more concrete treatment plans and avoid or minimize harm to the environment in implementing those plans.